© All Rights Reserved jhongny

 In the presidential election of 1999, opposition leader Abdoulaye Wade defeated Diouf in an election deemed free and fair by international observers.
 Senegal experienced its second peaceful transition of power, and its first from one political party to another.
 On 30 December 2004 President Abdoulaye Wade announced that he would sign a peace treaty with the separatist group in the Casamance region.
 This, however, has yet to be implemented.
 There was a round of talks in 2005, but the results did not yet yield a resolution.

 Senegal is a coastal West African nation located 14 degrees north of the Equator and 14 degrees west of the Prime Meridian.
-The country's total area is 196 190 km² of which 192,000 km² is land and 4 190 km² is water, making the nation slightly smaller than Great Britain or the U.S. state of South Dakota.
+The country's total area is 196,190 km² of which 192,000 km² is land and 4,190 km² is water, making the nation slightly smaller than Great Britain or the U.S. state of South Dakota.
 Senegal is bordered to the west by the North Atlantic Ocean.
 On land, the nation's longest border is with Mauritania to the north, an 813-kilometre border along the Senegal River.
 To the east is the 419-kilometre border with Mali.
 In the southeast is Guinea (330-kilometre border) and to the southsouthwest is Guinea-Bissau (338 kilometres), both borders running along the Casamance River.
-Senegal is one of only a handful of countries to have a near-enclave within its borders—the small nation of the Gambia in the interior, which has a 740-kilometre border with Senegal.
-The Gambia penetrates more than 320 km into Senegal, from the Atlantic coast to the center of Senegal along the Gambia River, which bisects Senegal's territory.
+Senegal is one of only a handful of countries to have a near-enclave within its borders - the small nation of the Gambia in the interior, which has a 740-kilometre border with Senegal.
+The Gambia penetrates more than 320 kilometres into Senegal, from the Atlantic coast to the center of Senegal along the Gambia River, which bisects Senegal's territory.
 In total, Senegal has 2 640 kilometres of land borders, and 531 kilometres of coastline and shoreline.
 The lowest point in Senegal is the Atlantic Ocean, at sea level.
 The highest point is an unnamed feature near Nepen Diakha in the Fouta Djallon foothills at 581 metres above sea level.

 Goree Island (Ile de Gorée) the smallest district in the city of Dakar.
 This island has a very large fort on it that was important to trade, although not the slave trade.
 The island was originally settled in the 15th century because the Europeans needed a place they could defend.
 With the lack of a natural water source no natives lived on the island, therefore the island made a prefect place to build a fort.
 The island is home to the House of Slaves (Maison des esclaves), which is one of the oldest houses on the island and also a good museum that shows the horrors of the slave trade.
 It is placed on the Unesco World Heritage List.